Sousa1909/CurrentMonitor/README.md

              1. Run `vagrant up` in any terminal.
 This will create the VM according to the specifications in the `Vagrantfile` and the Shell scripts under `/scripts`.
                 > **Note**
                 > When running `vagrant up` make sure you are under the same directory as the `Vagrantfile` or else it won't work.
+                Additionally sometimes it is a good idea to run `vagrant provision` to force the execution of the shell scripts.
              2. When that is done if you want to access the VM's terminal all you have to do is run `vagrant ssh`.
                 > **Note**
                 > If you want to exit the ssh all you have to do is run `exit` in the VM terminal.
 Additionally to turn off the VM simply run `vagrant halt` under the same directory as the `Vagrantfile`